Scalable hybrid quantum Monte Carlo simulation of U(1) gauge field coupled to fermions on GPU: Introduction

-From a field-theoretical perspective, the basic properties of \ are understood, e.g. one knows the primary fields and their roughly estimated scaling dimensions~\cite{di2017scaling,chester2016towards,Albayrak2022}.
-However, concrete lattice model calculations, with the precise properties of multi-point correlation functions and their evolution across phase transition to other symmetry-breaking phases, tuned by quantum and thermal knobs such as the fluctuation strength, magnetic field, temperature, etc, are yet unknown.
-This, to the authors viewpoint, is mainly due to the lack of controlled computational scheme that can solve this strongly interacting theory in an unbiased manner and extrapolate, for example, the correlation functions of various fermion bilinears, from finite space-time volume to the thermodynamic limit.
-It is such difficulty that motivates us to develop the scalable hybrid quantum Monte Carlo on GPU to solve this problem in this work.
+From the field-theoretical viewpoint, the basic structure of QED$_3$ CFT is understood—one knows the set of primary operators and rough estimates of their scaling dimensions~\cite{di2017scaling,chester2016towards,Albayrak2022}.
+Such quantitative information about the scaling dimensions of fermion bilinear operators is important, since the scaling dimensions govern the asymptotic decay of correlation functions and diagnose the conformal nature of the DSL.
+In particular, the spin, bond, and dimer correlations correspond to different fermion bilinears that transform in the adjoint representation of the emergent $SU(4)$ symmetry for $N_f=2$, and are expected to share the same scaling exponent \cite{rantner2002spin, Hermele2005}.
+Establishing this universality and comparing with analytical approaches such as large-$N_f$ expansion or $\epsilon$-expansion~\cite{di2017scaling,chester2016towards} is crucial to confirm the conformal fixed point.

-At the condensed matter experimental front, the signature of (proximate) $U(1)$ DSL has been actively reported in frustrated quantum magnets in recent years, in particular triangular lattice antiferromagnets YbZn$_2$GaO$_5$~\cite{BagEvidence24,WuSpinDynamics25} and the $A$-YbSe$_2$ delafossites~\cite{ScheieKYbSe2, ScheieNaYbSe2} and kagom\'e antiferromagnets~\cite{zengPossible2022,zengSpectral2024,hanSpin2024,suetsuguEmergent2024,suetsuguGapless2024,jeonOne2024,zhengUnconventional2025}.
-For example, in the recently synthesized kagom\'e material YCu$_3$(OD)$_6$Br$_2$[Br$_{1-x}$(OD)$_{x}$], thermodynamic measurements have revealed clear $T^2$ dependence in specific heat, suggesting gapless degrees of freedom with linear dispersion in this electronically gapped Mott insulator~\cite{zengPossible2022}.
-Subsequently, inelastic neutron scattering reveals spin spectral signature of the Dirac cone continuum for a nonmagnetic ordered state at low temperature~\cite{zengSpectral2024,hanSpin2024}, and magnetic torqe measurements found unconventional quantum oscillations near the 1/9 magnetization plateau in this Mott insulator~\cite{zhengUnconventional2025}, all these results are pointing towards a DSL state in the material.
+On the condensed matter experimental side, signatures of proximate DSLs have been reported in frustrated magnets, including triangular lattice antiferromagnets YbZn$_2$GaO$_5$~\cite{BagEvidence24,WuSpinDynamics25} and A-YbSe$_2$ delafossites~\cite{ScheieKYbSe2,ScheieNaYbSe2}, as well as kagom\'e antiferromagnets~\cite{zengPossible2022,zengSpectral2024,hanSpin2024,suetsuguEmergent2024,suetsuguGapless2024,jeonOne2024,zhengUnconventional2025}.
+For example, the recently synthesized kagom\'e compound YCu$_3$(OD)$_6$Br$_2$[Br$_{1-x}$(OD)$_x$] shows a clear $T^2$ contribution in specific heat~\cite{zengPossible2022}, inelastic neutron scattering reveals a continuum consistent with Dirac cones~\cite{zengSpectral2024,hanSpin2024}, and magnetic torque detects unconventional oscillations near the 1/9 plateau~\cite{zhengUnconventional2025}.
+These results point toward DSL behavior, but a quantitative comparison requires reliable knowledge of the scaling of correlation functions.

-In light of these progresses, it is timely to develop a quantum many-body computation scheme that can access the \ $U(1)$ DSL state with ease and control, such that one can address and understand the theoretical questions and make ossible connections to experimental observations.